arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 01/06/2020 18:31 (UTC)`.
+The last change was detected on `Tuesday 01/07/2020 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code